xendk/drake/README.txt

 the profiles folder (but only if just one is found in all profiles).

-In any case, any *.drakefile.drushrc.php files found in any directory in the users .drush folder is included before loading the main drakefile.php, but no default tasks is run in those.
+In any case, any *.drakefile.drushrc.php files found in any directory in the users .drush folder or sites/all/drush is included before loading the main drakefile.php, but no default tasks is run in those.

 Actions
 =======